betinac/cypress-automation-samples/README.md

 - Another option is to use the scripts from the `package.json` file:
   - `npm run cy:open` - Opens the Cypress Test Runner app
   - `npm run cy:run` - Run the tests in the command line
+- To manually run the tests and also generate a Summary Report:
+  - `npx cypress open  --browser chrome --reporter mochawesome`
+- Clear the local files that will be generated and then run the following commands\*:
+  1. `npm run delete:reports`
+  2. `npm run cy:run`
+  3. `npm run report:copyAssets`
+  4. `npm run report:merge`
+  5. `npm run report:generate`
+  6. Open the `public/index.html` file that is stored under the root folder.
+[Mochawesome report](cypress/docs/images/index-html.png)

+_(\*) Check the `package.json` file for more details on what each script is doing.
+I've left them separated on purpose._

 ---